symbol/symbol-docs/source/guides/namespace/extending-a-namespace-registration-period.rst

         :language: bash
         :start-after: #!/bin/sh

 .. note:: Use the following formula to convert approximately days to blocks ``duration ≈ numberOfDays * 86400 / blockGenerationTargetTime``.
-The blockGenerationTargetTime is `configurable per network <https://github.com/nemtech/catapult-server/blob/master/resources/config-network.properties>`_.
+The blockGenerationTargetTime is :properties:`configurable per network <config-network.properties>`.

 Once the **RegisterNamespaceTransaction** gets confirmed, double-check that the namespace duration has been extended.